Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Structs/Hash Table.md

 Then we use the calculate value to perform the a fast array look up myData = Array(9);

-Rather than storing just one value we can consider a key:value approach when each one of the values has pairs for example **Ada** would be the key and her date of birth the corresponding value, for this reason a hash table key value pairs is referred as **Hash Map**.
+Rather than storing just one value we can consider a key:value approach when each one of the values has pairs for example **Ada** would be the key and her **date of birth** the corresponding value, for this reason a hash table key value pairs is referred as **Hash Map**.

 # Collisions

+## Open Addressing

-Imagine that we want to inset Zoe if we calculate the index for Zoe We see that the place that Zoe should occupy it's already taken.
+Imagine that we want to insert Zoe and we calculate the index for Zoe but we see that Zoe is already occupied.
+We can apply some techniques to resolve this problem it depends of the situation

+### Linear Probing

+We see that the place that Zoe should occupy it's already taken.
 So we move to the _next index_ and see that it's also occupied so we repeat the process and go to the _next index_ again and we see that's open so we insert the value there.

 In pseudo-code: